Vienna Gasometers: History

 The Gasometers were built from 1896 to 1899 in the Simmering district of Vienna near the Gaswerk Simmering gas works of the district.
 The containers were used to help supply Vienna with town gas, facilities which had previously been provided by the English firm Inter Continental Gas Association (ICGA).
 Once the contracts with the ICGA expired, the city decided to construct facilities to handle its own gas needs.
-At the time, the design was the largest in all of Europe.
+The Gasometers were retired in 1985 because Vienna transitioned from town gas and coal gas to methane gas.

-The Gasometers were retired in 1984 due to new technologies in gasometer construction, as well as the city's conversion from town gas and coal gas to natural gas.
-Gas can be stored underground or in modern high-pressure gas storage spheres under much higher pressures and in smaller volumes than the relatively large gasometers.
-In 1978, they were designated as protected historic landmarks.
+The Vienna Gasometer was featured in the 1987 James Bond film The Living Daylights.

-Gasometer B was featured in the 1987 James Bond film The Living Daylights.
-In the scene, General Koskov arrives inside the building after escaping from Bratislava in a gas pipeline capsule, then is escorted to the top of the building, where he is flown away in a Harrier VTOL jet.
+Residential redevelopment

 Vienna undertook a remodelling and revitalization of the protected monuments and in 1995 called for ideas for the new use of the structures.
 The chosen designs by the architects Jean Nouvel (Gasometer A), Coop Himmelblau (Gasometer B), Manfred Wehdorn (Gasometer C) and Wilhelm Holzbauer (Gasometer D) were completed between 1999 and 2001.
 Each gasometer was divided into several zones for living (apartments in the top), working (offices in the middle floors) and entertainment and shopping (shopping malls in the ground floors).
 The shopping mall levels in each gasometer are connected to the others by skybridges.
 The historic exterior wall was conserved.
 One of the ideas rejected for the project was the plan by architect Manfred Wehdorn to use the Gasometers for hotels and facilities for the planned World Expo in Vienna and Budapest.

-On 30 October 2001, the mayor attended the official grand opening of the Gasometers, although people had begun moving in as early as May 2001.
+On 30 October 2001 the mayor of Vienna attended the official grand opening of the Gasometers, although people had begun moving in as early as May 2001.